andreabonvini/Notes/ComputerSecurity/ComputerSecurity.md

   - ***Reflected***

-    User input is directly returned by the web application in a response (e.g. error message,search result) which includes some or all of the input provided by the user un the request, *without being stored*  and made safe to render in the web browser.
+    User input is directly returned by the web application in a response (e.g. error message,search result) which includes some or all of the input provided by the user in the request, *without being stored*  and made safe to render in the web browser.

     ```
     <?php